All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Common Concerns

 A small amount of medication may appear at the injection site after you remove the needle.
-This is normal and does not mean you missed your dose.
+This is normal and doesn't mean you missed your dose.
 If the dose counter did not return to zero, you may not have received the full dose.
 Contact your provider for guidance in that situation.

 Where is the least painful place to inject Ozempic?

 The abdomen is generally the least painful for most patients because it has more subcutaneous fat and fewer nerve endings near the surface.
-However, pain perception varies from person to person.
+But pain perception varies from person to person.
 If one site is uncomfortable, try a different one.

 Can you inject Ozempic in the same spot every week?